Spleeshmicannon/YetiCoin/README.md

 A very basic implementation of cryptocurrency (in developement)

 ## Dependencies
-The program currently has a few dependencies which will need to be prepared prior to building the source files.
+The program currently has a few dependencies which are available int the compressed lib folder.
 The dependencies are listed below.
- - libp2p
+ - asio standalone
  - crypto++